huridocs/pdf-document-layout-analysis/README.md

 The shape of the response will be the same in both of these commands.

-When the process is done, the output includes list of SegmentBox elements and, every SegmentBox element has this information:
+When the process is done, the output will include a list of SegmentBox elements and, every SegmentBox element will has this information:

         {
             "left": Left position of the segment